What the speed of light is and why it's so important to our understanding of the Universe

 Who first measured the speed of light, and why is it so important?

-The speed of light is more than a million times faster than a passenger airplane, so you have to admire anyone who finds a way to measure it.
+And the fact that the speed of light is more than a million times faster than a passenger airplane means you have to admire anyone who finds a way to measure it.

 We know that the early Universe expanded faster than light, and yet it's impossible to travel at the speed of light.